fathzer/java-check-launcher/README.md

 ```
 min.java.version=1.8
 main.class=com.me.MyApp
-gui=swing
+logger=swing
 ```
 Replace the `min.java.version` value with the minimum java version required by your application and `main.class` value by the name of your main class.
-`gui` is optional.
+`logger` is optional.
 If your application is a Swing application, leave the line, if it is a console application, remove the line.

 3 - Launch the application.
 Run the command `java com.fathzer.launcher.Launcher arg1 arg2`.